 The Corporate Governance and Compensation Committee has the responsibility for assessing the Board's effectiveness as a whole.
-A periodic self-assessment is conducted with the findings reported to the full Board.
+An annual self-assessment is conducted with the findings reported to the full Board by the chair of the committee.

 The assessment process examines the effectiveness of the Board as a whole and specifically reviews areas that the Board members believe could be improved to ensure the continued effectiveness of the Board in the execution of its responsibilities.